AlonsoTheDopest/AlonsoTheDopest/README.md

-- 👋 Hi, I’m Alonso
+- 👋 Hi, I’m Alonso.
 - 👀 I’m interested in sports and video games.
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java and Python.
-- 📫 How to reach me abgarcia2003@gmail.com
+- 📫 How to reach me abgarcia2003@gmail.com.

 <!---
 AlonsoTheDopest/AlonsoTheDopest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.